Interactive Media Arts

 Foundation Courses

-All IMA majors take a required foundation course, What is New Media?
-A course designed to give students a strong theoretical and historical background in new media arts.
-They may then choose between 4 other foundation courses.
-Interaction Lab, Communications Lab, Application Lab, and Creative Coding Lab.
-Interaction Lab introduces students to the fields of interaction design, physical computing and digital fabrication, and provides students with foundational skills in electronics prototyping and an introduction to basic computer programming.
-Communications Lab introduces students to concepts and tools in order to produce multimedia content for print, photography, audio, and video.
-Application Lab introduces modern rapid software prototyping, theories of innovation, early-stage business concepts, and user experience design.
+All IMA majors take a required foundation course, What is New Media?, a course designed to give students a strong theoretical and historical background in new media arts.
+They may then choose between 3 other foundation courses: Interaction Lab, Communications Lab, and Creative Coding Lab.
+Interaction Lab introduces students to the fields of interaction design, physical computing, and digital fabrication and provides students with foundational skills in electronics prototyping and an introduction to basic computer programming.
+Communications Lab introduces students to the concepts and tools used to produce multimedia content for print, photography, audio, and video.
 Creative Coding Lab introduces students to the fundamentals of computation, software design, and web technologies.

 Elective Courses